kevin-labtani/Docker-Kubernetes/README.md

 Multi-Container projects might need to be split (or should be split) across multiple hosts / remote machines

-Trade-offs between control and responsibility might be worth it, if we have to do everything ourselves, we are responsible for security, etc
+Trade-offs between control and responsibility might be worth it, if we have to do everything ourselves we are responsible for security, updates, etc

 #### Bind Mounts, Volumes & COPY